amcmahon2/secoms319/README.md

 # secoms319
-#Here is my classwork for S E/ COM S 319 - Spring 2023
+#Here is my coursework for S E/ COM S 319 - Construction of User Interfaces for the Spring 2023 semester.